Census 2016: More Canadians than ever living alone

 The family life of children

-Single-parent families are becoming more frequent and children in those situations are more often living with their dads.
+Single-parent families are becoming more frequent and children in those situations are increasingly living with their dads.

 In 2016, more than a million Canadian children – about three in every 10 – lived in a single-parent family.